thombruce/repo/README.md

 └── <a href="package.json" title="view file"><strong>package.json</strong></a>
 </pre>

 The package.json file is used by npm packages to list dependencies.
 It isn't required, but can be handy to have even if you're not creating an npm package.
 At minimum, it lists the name and version of the package.
+It can also contain many other fields, used by different technologies.

 ### README.md